First-Year 2017 (Spring or Fall)

 Test scores must be sent directly from the testing agency (we do not require, nor use writing scores in our review process).
 You can request submission of these scores to Miami by contacting ACT or the College Board (SAT).
 Miami's ACT code is 3294; the SAT code is 1463.

-For admission and review purposes, no preference is given for ACT or SAT; Miami superscores, using the highest test scores submitted for admission and scholarship consideration.
-For ACT, the highest scores for each subtest from different exams will determine a combined highest composite score; for SAT, the best Critical Reading and Math subscores will be used to calculate a maximum single score.
+No preference is given for ACT or SAT; Miami University superscores, using the highest test scores submitted for admission and scholarship consideration.
+For ACT, the highest scores for each subtest from different exams will determine a combined highest composite score.
+For Old SAT, the best Critical Reading (CR) and Math (M) subscores will be used to calculate a maximum single score; for New SAT, the best Evidence-Based Reading and Writing (ERW) and Math (M) subscores will be used to calculate a maximum single score.

 All admission requirements not submitted electronically should be mailed by the appropriate application (postmark) deadline to: